streamlit/streamlit/docs/caching.md

 st.write("Result:", res)
 ```

-The first run is a "Cache miss", but each subsequent run is a cache hit.
+The first run is a "Cache miss", but when you press R each subsequent run is a cache hit.
 This is because on first run, Streamlit detected that the function body changed, reran the function, and put the result in the cache.

 ```eval_rst
 .. tip::